 The Outcome/Project Status

-The project is on track to be completed in December 2016 on time and within budget, and so far the team has scored 100% satisfaction for stakeholder management, as measured by the Port of Melbourne Authority.
+The project was completed in December 2016 on time and within budget, and the team scored outstanding results in all key result areas, as measured by the Port of Melbourne Authority.